Fayetteville Policies and Procedures 404.0

-- College/ Administrative Unit Level: The college dean or unit head shall likewise review the employee’s disclosure and
+2. College/Administrative Unit Level: The college dean or unit head or designee shall likewise review the employee’s disclosure

-provide a recommendation as to whether a) no conflict exists, b) a potential or actual
+and provide a recommendation as to whether a) no conflict exists; b) a potential or

-conflict exists and therefore a management plan must be generated, or c) an actual
+actual conflict exists and therefore a management plan must be generated; or c) an

-conflict exists and the situation will not be allowed.
-The dean or unit head shall
+actual conflict exists and the situation will not be allowed.
+The dean or unit head

-then route the recommendation and disclosure to the Office of Research Compliance
+or designee shall then route the recommendation and disclosure to RSCP.

 A dean may choose to seek the advice of a college-constituted committee in reviewing disclosures.

-If the CICRC determines that an actual conflict of interest or commitment exists that cannot be managed, the ORC shall inform the employee and his/her management that the situation will not be allowed.
-If the CICRC determines that a manageable potential or perceived conflict of interest or commitment exists, the ORC shall work with the employee and his/her management to develop a CMP.
-The ORC shall submit all disclosures of situations that involve the transfer of technology to an organization in which the employee or the employee’s immediate family has equity or other ownership interest for review by the CICRC.
+RSCP shall submit all disclosures of situations that involve transfer of technology to an organization in which the employee or the employee’s immediate family has equity or other ownership interest for review by the CICRC.

 At each level of review, the employee disclosing a potential COI may appeal a disputed decision on the authorization or disclosure to the next level of supervision.
-The Chancellor, in consultation with the Provost or appropriate Vice Chancellor, as necessary, shall make the final decision on all appeals based on recommendations from the CICRC.
+The Chancellor, in consultation with the Provost or appropriate Vice Chancellor, as necessary, shall make the final decision on all appeals, including consideration of any recommendations from the CICRC.

-The Conflict of Interest and Commitment Review Committee (CICRC) shall review all disclosure forms that indicate a potential, perceived, or actual conflict.
+When COI disclosures or proposed CMPs pertain to intellectual property or pose novel or complex issues or when the committee’s professional expertise would otherwise be beneficial in the evaluation of a disclosure or CMP, RSCP may refer it to the Conflict of Interest and Commitment Review Committee (CICRC).
 The Committee shall make a recommendation as to whether an actual or potential conflict exists, and, if so, whether the conflict should be allowed to exist or can be managed through a CMP.

-If a CMP already exists, the Vice Provost for Research and Economic Development (VPRED) may through the expedited review process (see Section V.E.) review the CMP to determine if it is still appropriate for the conflict or if it needs to be revised.
-The VPRED may ask the CICRC to review any changes to the CMP.
+If a CMP already exists, the VCRI or designee may through the expedited review process (see Section V.E.) review the CMP to determine if it is still appropriate for the conflict or if it needs to be revised.
+The VCRI may ask the CICRC to review any changes to the CMP.

 The Provost shall appoint tenured faculty to the CICRC based on recommendations from the deans of several colleges.
-Such appointments shall include one tenured faculty member each from the Dale Bumpers College of Agriculture, Food, and Life Sciences; the Sam M. Walton College of Business; the College of Education and Health Professions; the College of Engineering; the School of Law; and two tenured faculty members from the J. William Fulbright College of Arts and Sciences (one from the arts, humanities, or languages and one from biological, physical, or social sciences).
+Such appointments shall include one tenured faculty member each from the Dale Bumpers College of Agriculture, Food, and Life Sciences; the Sam M. Walton College of Business; the College of Education and Health Professions; the College of Engineering; the School of Law; and two tenured faculty members from the J. William Fulbright College of Arts and Sciences (one from social and natural sciences and one from fine arts and humanities).
 In addition, one faculty representative shall be appointed by the Faculty Senate, and one staff representative shall be appointed by the Staff Senate.
 Individual appointments shall be for three years.
 The Dean of the Graduate School shall recommend one graduate student to be appointed for one year.
-Ex-officio non-voting members to the CICRC shall include: Vice Provost for Research and Economic Development (Chair), Vice Chancellor for Finance and Administration, and the Director of the Office of Research Compliance.
+Ex-officio non-voting members to the CICRC shall include: VCRI (Chair), Vice Chancellor for Economic Development, Vice Chancellor for Finance and Administration, and the Director of the Office of Research Compliance.
 General Counsel shall serve as legal advisors.

 Based on applicable University of Arkansas policies, the CICRC shall review all pertinent records, and may gather additional information orally or in writing as necessary.
 The CICRC shall provide the employee an opportunity to address the potential or actual conflict in person and in writing.

-The CICRC Chair shall ensure that, within ten (10) working days of the conclusion of a review, or as soon as possible thereafter, a written report will be delivered to the faculty or staff member, the Department Chair, the Dean, or appropriate supervisors, the VPRED, and the Provost.
-The report shall include policies and procedures the CICRC followed in arriving at its conclusions.
-This timeline may be extended by the CICRC, in consultation with the VPRED, as the CICRC deems necessary and reasonable.
+The CICRC Chair shall ensure that, within ten (10) working days of the conclusion of a review, or as soon as possible thereafter, a written report will be delivered to the faculty or staff member, the Department Chair, the Dean, or appropriate supervisors, , and the Provost.
+The report shall address whether a conflict exists and if so, whether the conflict can be managed through a CMP.
+This timeline may be extended by the CICRC or the VCRI, as deemed necessary and reasonable.

-If the CICRC determines that a conflict warrants the creation of a CMP, the Committee Chair will request that the ORC work with the employee, his/her Department Head and Dean (or Unit supervisor) to develop a plan that describes steps to be taken to manage, reduce, or eliminate any actual or potential COI identified.
-The VPRED shall receive the plan within ten (10) working days of the request or as soon as practical thereafter.
+If the CICRC determines that a conflict warrants the creation of a CMP, the Chair will request that RSCP work with the employee, the department head and dean (or unit supervisor) to develop a plan that describes steps to be taken to manage, reduce, or eliminate any actual or potential conflict identified.
+The VCRI shall receive the plan within ten (10) working days of the request or as soon as practical thereafter.

 A CMP will be generated for each employee and each instance of potential, apparent, or actual conflict.
 For example, a faculty member involved in two different start-up companies would have a CMP for each company.